Madhesh21/url_shortener/README.md

 1. React: The project is built using the React library for building user interfaces.

 2. TailwindCSS: The project is styled using TailwindCSS.
-If you dont konw how to install Taiilwind check out their official [Documentation](https://tailwindcss.com/)
+If you don't know how to install Taiilwind check out their official [Documentation](https://tailwindcss.com/)

 ## Contributing